ECNUDJ/RSD-Tool/README.md

   - Microsoft Excel

 #### Notes
-  - Currently to change the Excel file or dictionary file, you must go into the source code and change the two variables at the top of the file.
+  - Currently, to change the Excel file or dictionary file, you must go into the source code and change the two variables at the top of the file (gasDictFile and excelFile).
   - The script is saved with a .pyw extension to prevent the console from opening when you click on the script.
   - The script can be modified to work with other spreadsheet file formats